cityofaustin/digital-services-engagement-guide/_words/part-3-working-through-disagreement-and-tension.md

     * "I’d like to dig a little deeper so I can gain an appreciation for what this means to you.
 You say you’re concerned with [problem], what issue is that causing you or what do you think would happen if we continued with that?"

     * "I’m hearing you say that you’re interested in [their goal].
 And what I’m trying to accomplish is [project goal].
 Let’s see if there’s another way for us to work that won’t affect your work."

-## Summary

-You are well on your way to creating enduring transformation, in collaboration with a diverse array of key players by your side.
-Our goal with this guide is to share the strategies and approach that have worked for us at the Austin Design, Technology, and Innovation Fellowship.
-And we hope, spark additional conversations on how to further refine and develop this approach to meet the ever-evolving needs of whole-system transformation.
-Innovating products and services is a tall order, and we believe that focusing on the people who make that innovation happen is the key to success.

-Questions, comments, feedback?
-Let’s have a conversation.
-Email us at [innovation@austintexas.gov](mailto:innovation@austintexas.gov).